Fish Taco Slaw

 - Spices.
 Nothing but the classics here: Cumin, coriander, crushed red pepper, and oregano.
 Plus, the usual suspects, salt and pepper.

 - Oil & Vinegar.
-I usually use avocado oil and red wine vinegar in this recipe.
+I usually use avocado oil (affiliate link) and red wine vinegar in this recipe.
 Olive oil works well, too.
 (See notes for making creamy taco slaw.)

 - Limes.
 Freshly squeezed lime juice, of course.

 How To Make Mexican Slaw